praveenlodhi99/Xplore-Deo/src/README.md

         -to generate access/refresh token, install jwt package -> npm i jsonwebtoken +generate access token (short lived)
                 +generate refresh token (long lived and stored in database)

+*NOTE: To cheak how code is written/routes are designed go to npmjs.com and read how it is written

+17. Install a package to store 'cookies'
+        - A cookie parser is a middleware in web development that is used to parse cookies attached to client requests.
+Cookies are small pieces of data sent from a website and stored in the user's browser.
+They are typically used to track and remember information about the user's session or preferences.
+        - npm install cookie-parser
+        - import cookie-parser in app.js

+18. Install a package to upload files as express do not provide it 'multer'
+        - Multer is a middleware for handling multipart/form-data, which is primarily used for uploading files.
+It's commonly used in applications that require file uploads, like image or document upload features.
+        - npm i multer

+        - go to middleware and create a file - multer.middlewares.js

+19. Install a package to store files
+        - npm i cloudinary
+        - go to utils and create a file - cloudinary.js